zsa/kontroll/dependencies.md

 `winget install protobuf`

+In order for tonic-build to build, it needs to know the path of protoc.
-Add environment variable using powershell:
+Therefore, we need to add the executable path to an environment variable using powershell:

 ```pwsh
 Set-Item -Path Env:\PROTOC -Value '%USERPROFILE%\AppData\Local\Microsoft\WinGet\Packages\Google.Protobuf_Microsoft.Winget.Source_8wekyb3d8bbwe\bin\protoc.exe'